Surfing Vacations on Tavarua, the Heart-Shaped Fiji Island

 A couple of travel agencies offer tourest packages from Los Angeles or Honolulu to Tavarua Island.

-One activity that has changed is that purchasing or gathering conch shells for removal from the island is no longer legal (see material presented below).
+One activity that has changed is that purchasing or gathering conch shells for removal from the island is no longer legal.
 The animals that have lived in those shells that are native to Tavarua are endangered and may need those abandoned shells for survival as they outgrow their own.

 In my state, these conch shells were sold in find furniture stores for several years, then appeared in second hand stores and flea market stalls, and now may appear on eBay.